Photonic crystals may allow to control the spontaneous emission

 for artificial anisotropic dielectrics formed from

-two-dimensionalsquare, rectangular, and rhombical
+two-dimensional square, rectangular, and rhombical

-lattices of infinite circular and ellipticalbars and rods [9].
+bars and rods [11].
 Sec.
 5 of Ref.
-[9]
+[11]

-discusses dispersive properties of
+discussed dispersive properties of

 the artificial dielectrics and the following observation

-is made: ``Upon substituting Eqs.
+was made: ``Upon substituting Eqs.
 (29)-(30) back

 into Eq.
 (22) one may find that resonance frequencies are possible